lewisblake/MRA-Parallel/README.md

 The main.m script runs the model.
 Within the Matlab Editor Tab, selecting the 'Run' button from main.m will execute the code.

+The repository is structured as follows:
+The LICENSE.txt, README.txt, and 'Parallel MRA' folder are contained in the 'MRA-Parallel' repository.
-The codebase is structured as follows: The user_input.m script, the main.m script, the find_num_levels_suggested.m function are contained within the 'Parallel MRA' folder.
+The user_input.m script, the main.m script, the find_num_levels_suggested.m function are contained within the 'Parallel MRA' folder.
 Within the 'Parallel MRA' folder, there are four other folders: 'Data', 'Plots', 'Results', and 'subroutines'.
 The 'Data' folder contains example data sets.
 The 'Results' folder is the default folder for results to be saved.
 Initially empty.